NgoSyTruong1268/near-minigame/README.md

-Minigame is a game of chance, smart contract will auto random to choose winner.
+My demo project is a minigame of chance, smart contract will auto random to choose winner.

 Let's start!